 Obtaining your Master of Science or Ph.D. at UNT can be your doorway to success, both now and in the future, as an academic researcher and professional engineer.

-A major emphasis in the Department of Mechanical and Energy through course offerings, opportunities to engage in work experiences in faculty laboratories through directed study, thesis and dissertations.
+The department's graduate program builds on the theme of Mechanical and Energy through course offerings, opportunities to engage in work experiences in faculty laboratories through directed study, thesis and dissertations.
 Many students seek internships or work part time in area industries given our proximity to the metroplex.
 We are unique.
 You will have opportunities that you won't be able to find at many other schools and will be able to partner with world-class faculty and local industry leaders to make an impact in both your field and your community.

-The Department of Mechanical and Energy Engineering offers a Master of Science degree with a major in mechanical and energy engineering, as well as a Ph.D. in materials science and engineering with a concentration in mechanical and energy engineering, a joint program with the Department of Materials Science and Engineering.
+The Department of Mechanical and Energy Engineering offers a Master of Science degree with a major in mechanical and energy engineering, as well as a Ph.D.
+Degree.
 Both programs allow graduate students the opportunity to increase their engineering skills while diving deep into the industry with research and experiential learning.
 Students can pursue a Master's degree doing either a thesis or non-thesis track.
 Please review the MEE Handbook to get a perspective of the degree programs.